+27 73 502 9614 [email protected] Mon-Sat 8:00-17:30

 Directional relays are protective devices that isolate faults in power systems by detecting the direction of fault currents.
 As an essential.
 Each Cahier Technique provides an in-depth study of a precise subject in the fields of electrical networks, protection devices, monitoring and control and industrial automation systems.
 The latest publications can be downloaded on Internet from the Schneider server.
 The PR123/P and the PR333/P units carry out excludable directional protection (“D”) against short-circuit with.
 Protection equipment has the basic role of detecting an electrical fault and disconnecting that part of the network in which the fault occurs limiting the size of the disconnected section as far as possible.

-• Is relay protection difficult for the State Grid
+• Is relay protection measurement very important

 Need Product Pricing?